tonkeeper/tonapi-go/README.md

 The advantage of Websocket is that Websocket can be reconfigured dynamically to subscribe/unsubscribe to/from specific events.
 Where SSE has to reconnect to TonAPI to change the list of events it is subscribed to.

-Take a look at [SSE example](examples/sse/main.go) and [Websocket example](examples/websocket/main.go) to see how to work with TonAPI/Opentonapi Streaming API.
+Take a look at [SSE example](examples/sse/main.go) and [Websocket example](examples/websocket/main.go) to see how to work with TonAPI Streaming API in golang.

+More details can be found at [TonAPI Streaming API Documentation](https://docs.tonconsole.com/tonapi/streaming-api).